-The student network is designed to perform fine-grained instance-level classification under weak supervision.
+The student stream is designed to perform fine-grained instance-level classification under weak supervision.
 It receives instance feature vectors and predicts the class probability for each individual instance.
-While sharing the same feature extractor as the teacher network, the student maintains its own classification head \(P_s\), enabling independent optimization of instance-level representations.
+While sharing the same feature extractor as the teacher stream, the student maintains its own classification head \(P_s\), enabling independent optimization of instance-level representations.

 To guide the student in identifying diagnostically relevant regions, the attention score \(a_{i,j}\) provided by the teacher is passed through a normalization module, NormProb, which converts it into a probabilistic pseudo label \(\hat{z}_{i,j}\).
 This process stabilizes the supervision signal and helps mitigate early-stage noise in the attention distribution.
-The training of the student network is supervised using a hybrid loss function \(\mathcal{L}_{Hybrid}\), which combines cross-entropy loss~\cite{mao2023cross} with Kullback-Leibler divergence~\cite{kullback1951information} in a weighted formulation.
-This design allows the network to benefit from both hard pseudo labels and soft distribution alignment.
-The resulting student loss is denoted by \(\mathcal{L}_S\), and is computed as follows: By leveraging attention-informed pseudo labels and a tailored hybrid loss, the student network effectively refines instance-level predictions under weak supervision.
-Its design enables focused learning on diagnostically salient regions and complements the teacher branch by reinforcing semantic consistency at a finer granularity.
+The training of the student stream is supervised using a hybrid loss function \(\mathcal{L}_{Hybrid}\), which combines cross-entropy loss~\citep{mao2023cross} with Kullback-Leibler divergence~\citep{kullback1951information} in a weighted formulation.
+This design allows the stream to benefit from both hard pseudo labels and soft distribution alignment.
+The resulting student loss is denoted by \(\mathcal{L}_S\), and is computed as follows:

+By leveraging attention-informed pseudo labels and a tailored hybrid loss, the student stream effectively refines instance-level predictions under weak supervision.
+Its design enables focused learning on diagnostically salient regions and complements the teacher stream by reinforcing semantic consistency at a finer granularity.